-Tiny clusters of purple, red, and blue veins are not a medical problem, but they can be quite concerning.
-These clusters are called spider veins because they resemble webs.
-They are considered a byproduct of aging but, if you have these unattractive veins and try to hide them with clothing, you don’t have to live with them.
-We can help you remove spider veins with a simple and proven treatment, sclerotherapy.
+Tiny clusters of purple, red, and blue veins are called spider veins because they resemble webs.
+Spider veins are not a health concern but are cosmetically unsightly.
+Luckily, we can help you remove spider veins with a simple and proven treatment, sclerotherapy.

 What is Sclerotherapy?